 Statistics on the Radiation Oncology Match

-In 2022, radiation oncology had a total of 162 applicants and 185 spots.
+As of the most recent NRMP data, radiation oncology had a total of 162 applicants and 185 spots.
 This equates to 0.88 applicants per position.
 Of the 102 U.S. MD seniors who applied, 2 did not match.

 Total Positions | Total Number of Applicants | Number of Applicants per Position |